khairulslt/life-wisdoms/README.md

 **_It is thus plain to see that Node.js is indeed multi-threaded, though this functionality is not directly exposed to the Node developer._**

 **_An important note regarding Node.js is that any CPU-intensive code which you write will block the entire system and make your application scale poorly or become entirely unresponsive._** As a result, you would not want to use Node.js when you need to write an application that will do CPU-intensive work such as performing calculations or creating reports.

+### Blocking
+Blocking is when the execution of additional JavaScript in the Node.js process must wait until a non-JavaScript operation completes.
+This happens because the event loop is unable to continue running JavaScript while a blocking operation is occurring.

+Node is often referred to as a non-blocking I/O model.
 # Python